-Therefore, patients receiving a large dose of a potent topical corticosteroids applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression by using ACTH stimulation tests.
+Therefore, patients receiving a large dose of a potent topical corticosteroid applied to a large surface area or under an occlusive dressing should be evaluated periodically for evidence of HPA-axis suppression by using adrenocorticotropic hormone (ACTH) stimulation tests.

 Infrequently, signs and symptoms of corticosteroid withdrawal may occur, requiring supplemental systemic corticosteroids.

 Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
 [See PRECAUTIONS, Pediatric Use.]

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.